NgiapPuoyKoh/ai-chat-annotator/README.md

 ## Credits

-- Mentor Guido Cecilio for his feedback and guidance on proper session handling with AJAX, code refactoring, and defensive programming
+- Mentor Guido Cecilio for his feedback and guidance on proper session handling, code refactoring, and defensive programming
 - Claire Lally who conviced me that Flask-session is achievable and I believed her followed by an eventful MS3 learning journey
 - Tutor Tim Nelson over and beyond for guidance and technical support and encouragement to take on the daunting code challenges
 - Fellow learner Mihaela Sandrea who took the time to provide user acceptance feedback and testing